5 Realistic Customer Service Trends for 2021

 WIRED’s John Pavlus recently wrote a piece on the state of NLP and came to find that despite obvious advances, computers are “still not so smart.”

 Like for chatbots, a narrower application of NLP in customer service is more useful for the time being.
 As technology matures, so does its role.

 Google’s Smart Compose feature for Gmail is a perfect example of a complex technology put to a simple but highly effective use.
 The AI that powers Smart Compose offers suggestions for finishing sentences as you’re typing.

 We articulated our sceptical view on email as a customer service channel, but we already know similar technologies from our smart phone keyboards and Google’s web search suggestions.
+The latter was recently updated to consider more context , thus to be more like a conversation.
 We’re pretty sure to see such technologies in a messaging context soon.

 Another application of NLP is live machine translation in customer messaging.
 This one’s already happening, for example in Userlike.
 Our Live Translation feature enables agents and customers to write in different languages but still understand each other perfectly.

 When customers send messages in Spanish, for example, agents can simply switch on Live Translation and the customer’s messages will appear in the agent’s chosen language.

 Improving customer experience has been one of the key challenges for businesses in the 2010s.
 Now consumers, especially young ones, appear to further raise the bar by turning their back on traditional materialism.

 This doesn’t mean they consume less, but they like to think that every buy means something.
 The New York Times’ Amanda Hess recently called it “spiritual consumerism.”